Postal Facts - U.S. Postal Service

 EDDM

-With Informed Delivery service, you can digitally preview your incoming mail and manage your packages from a computer, tablet or mobile device.
-More than 52 million customers have enrolled since it was launched in 2017.
+With Informed Delivery, you can digitally preview your incoming mail and manage your packages from a computer, tablet or mobile device.
+More than 67 million customers have enrolled since it was launched in 2017.

 handheld scanners

-The Postal Service has the largest gantry robotic fleet in the world using 165 robotics systems to move 300,000 mail trays per day.
+The Postal Service has the largest gantry robotic fleet in the world with 165 robotics systems moving 300,000 mail trays per day.

 Trademarks